SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 # Service Description

-The SharePoint PnP Provisioning Service lets you add samples, templates and solutions (collectively, "templates") to your Office 365 tenant.
+The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

+The service provisions content and configuration for site collections, sites, and tenants as documented in each sample, template and solution.
+We strongly recommend deploying to a test tenant so that you can carefully analyze the results before deploying to your production tenant.

+This is an open source community hosted service, so there is no direct support from Microsoft from standard support channels for this service or for the contents of samples, templates, and solutions.
+You can however get support by reporting any issues using the process defined later in this document.

 ## Using the SharePoint PnP Provisioning Service

 To use the service, browse the catalog and select a template.
-Read the documentation to understand the template's prerequisites, credential requirements, and customizations.
+Read the template documentation to understand the template's possible prerequisites, credential requirements, and customizations.

 ### PREREQUISITES

 Some templates have prerequisites including permissions to the term store or other configuration.
 Ensure that the prerequisites are met, otherwise provisioning might fail.

 ### CREDENTIAL REQUIREMENTS

-To add a template to your tenant, you must be authenticated with appropriate credentials--tenant admin or site admin--as specified in the template documentation.
+To add a template to your tenant, you must be authenticated with appropriate tenant administrative credentials (SharePoint admin account is not sufficient) as specified in the template documentation.

 ### CUSTOMIZATIONS

 The SharePoint PnP Provisioning Service uses PnP tenant templates, and customizations include one or more of the following:

 - Sample pages and images
 - Sample news articles
 - Office documents as a sample content